 The Tolsey Surgery is pleased to welcome new patients.
-To register with us you will need to complete a registration form and a New Patient Health Questionnaire (you can do this online below or you can complete them at the surgery).
+To register with us you will need to complete a registration form and a New Patient Health Questionnaire both forms are required to complete your registration (you can do this online below or you can complete them at the surgery).

 Please check with the reception that you are in our practice boundary before completing your form.
 The map opposite gives an indication of the practice boundary (green), within which patients are accepted.
 The outer boundary (purple) shows the area that patients, already registered with the practice, may move to and remain with the practice.
 Any queries please call 01666 840270.
 If you do not live within our boundaries you may not be accepted onto the practice's list.

 You can download a larger version of the map below:

 Named GP for Every Patient Under 75 Years Old

 Since June 2015 all patients (including children) have been assigned a named, accountable GP.
 This will normally be your registered GP.
 The named GP will take lead responsibility for the coordination of all appropriate services required and ensure they are delivered to each of their patients where required.